RESET: Taking a Positive Approach to Change

-Andersen is the author of the novels Heyday, Turn of the Century and his latest, True Believers.
+Andersen is the author of the critically acclaimed, bestselling novels True Believers, Heyday and Turn of the Century.
 The New York Times called Turn of the Century "wickedly satirical" and "outrageously funny" and named one of its Notable Books of the year, while The Wall Street Journal called it a "smart, funny and excruciatingly deft portrait of our age."
 It was a national bestseller.
 Heyday was a New York Times bestseller which the Los Angeles Times called "a major work," and won the Langum Prize as the best American historical fiction of the year.
 True Believers was named one of the best novels of the year by The Washington Post and The San Francisco Chronicle, called by Fortune "the best reverie on the 1960s and their legacy," and by Vanity Fair "a great American novel.”

-He is also host and co-creator of Studio 360, the cultural magazine show broadcast on more than 200 stations and heard by near a million a million listeners each week and has won two Peabody Awards.
+He is host and co-creator of Studio 360, the cultural magazine show broadcast on more than 200 stations and distributed by podcast to almost 1 million a million listeners each week.
+The show has won two Peabody Awards for broadcast excellence.

-He also writes for film (Walt Disney Pictures, Village Roadshow), television (HBO, Universal Cable Productions) and the stage.
-He was executive producer and head writer of two prime-time specials for NBC, starring Jerry Seinfeld and Julia Louis-Dreyfus, and a creator of pilots for ABC and NBC.
-He was co-author of Loose Lips, a satirical off-Broadway revue that had long runs in New York and Los Angeles.
-From 2001 through 2004 he served as a creative consultant to Universal Television, helping to create cable channels and to shape Universal's TV programming.
+He has also written for film, television and the stage.
+He was executive producer and head writer of two prime-time specials for NBC, starring Jerry Seinfeld and Julia Louis-Dreyfus, and a creator of three pilots for ABC and NBC.
+More recently he wrote scripts for HBO and Amazon.
+He was also co-author of Loose Lips, a satirical off-Broadway revue that had long runs in New York and Los Angeles starring Bebe Neuwirth, Harry Shearer and Andy Richter.

-As an editor, he co-founded the legendary Spy, which transformed journalism and became profitable after three years.
-He also served as editor-in-chief of New York during the mid-90s, presiding over its editorial reinvigoration and record profitability.
-At the turn of the 21st century he co-founded (and successfully sold) Inside, an online and print publication covering the media industries, and in 2004 and 2005 oversaw a relaunch of Benetton's Colors magazine.
-In 2006 he co-founded Very Short List, an email newsletter for connoisseurs of culture and information that won a 2009 Webby Award.
-And he has served as editor-at- large for Random House, responsible for conceiving, acquiring and overseeing non-fiction books.
+As an editor, he co-founded the transformative independent magazine Spy, which increased its circulation tenfold and became profitable after just three years.
+He also served as editor-in-chief of New York magazine during the mid-90s, presiding over its editorial reinvigoration and record profitability.
+In 1999 he co-founded Inside, an online and print publication covering the media and entertainment industries, and in 2004 and 2005 he oversaw a relaunch of Colors magazine.
+In 2006 he co-founded Very Short List, an online cultural newsletter that won a 2009 Webby Award.
+From 2007 to 2009 he was editor-at- large for Random House, responsible for conceiving, acquiring and overseeing non-fiction books.